-Base salaries, combined with medical, life and disability benefits, provide basic security for our employees at levels necessary to attract and retain a highly qualified and effective salaried workforce.
+Base salaries provide basic security for our employees at levels necessary to attract and retain a highly qualified and effective salaried workforce.
 Base salaries are determined taking into account market data as well as an individual's position, responsibilities, experience, and value to the Company.

-During 2016 three of the Named Executive Officers received base salary increases.
-Effective April 1, 2016, Messrs.
-Lawande, Robertson and Vallance received 3%, 6% and 4%, respectively, market- and merit-based salary increases to \$1,030,000, \$344,750 and \$385,604, respectively.
+During 2018 two NEOs received base salary increases.
 Messrs.
-Garcia, Pynnonen and Fitzgerald were hired during 2016 with base salaries of \$590,000, \$440,000 and \$375,000, respectively.
-The actual salaries paid to each Named Executive Officer for 2016 are presented in the "Summary Compensation Table."
+Bilolikar and Vallance received 5% market- and merit-based increases to \$405,020 and \$404,884, respectively.
+The actual salaries paid to each Named Executive Officer for 2018 are presented in the "Summary Compensation Table."